ms-van3t-devs/ms-van3t/README.md

 `src/cv2x/` contains the model for C-V2X in transmission mode 4.

+`src/sionna/` contains the integration files for the NVIDIA-SIONNA Ray Tracing module.

 The user is also encouraged to use the `sumo_files_v2v_map` and `sumo_files_v2i_map` folders to save there the SUMO-related files for his/her own applications.

 **The version of CAM and DENM messages (v1 or v2)** can be easily switched by relying on the `switch_ETSI_version.sh` script.
 This script relies on the `ns-3-dev/src/automotive/model/ASN1/currmode.txt` file.
 Please **never** modify it manually or delete it!